 Pricing

-Starts at $24/location/month Trial: Yes — 14 days Free Plan: Yes — For a single location & up to 20 employees
+Starts at $24/location/month Trial: Yes — 14 days Free Plan: Yes — limited to 1 location and 10 employees.

 -

-Clockify — Good for very small businesses that need a free time tracking tool for basic hour logging
+Clockify — Best for very small businesses that need a free time tracking tool for basic hour logging

-Clockify is a time clock app that offers basic time tracking, timesheets, and reporting for small businesses.
+Clockify is a time tracking app for small businesses that offers basic time clock features, timesheets, and project reporting.

-Why I chose Clockify: What interested me about Clockify is that it offers a generous free plan that supports unlimited users, making it a good option for small teams on a budget.
+Why I chose Clockify: What interested me about Clockify is its clean, straightforward approach to tracking hours.
+It offers a free plan that supports up to 5 users, making it a solid budget-friendly option for very small teams that only need to log hours without advanced scheduling or location controls.

-In our full Clockify review, we tested the time clock, which lets employees track hours using a timer on desktop or mobile.
-Employees can also clock in from a shared kiosk with a PIN or add time manually at the end of the day.
-For small businesses that want flexible time entry options, it’s helpful.
+In our full Clockify review, we tested the time clock, which lets employees track hours using a simple play/pause timer on desktop or mobile.
+Employees can also clock in from a shared kiosk with a PIN or add manual time entries at the end of the day.
+This flexibility is helpful for small businesses with a mix of office-based and remote workers.

-Clockify integrates with QuickBooks Online for accounting and invoicing, but not with QuickBooks Online Payroll.
-While it lists integrations with payroll providers like ADP and Paychex, these are manual exports.
+Clockify integrates directly with QuickBooks Online for accounting and invoicing, but it doesn’t support a direct integration with QuickBooks Online Payroll.
+While it lists integrations with other major payroll providers like ADP and Paychex, these are actually manual file exports.

-What that means is that you have to download timesheets as CSV, Excel, or PDF files and upload them into your payroll system.
-For small businesses running tight payroll schedules, that extra step adds admin time and could increase the risk of errors.
+That means you have to download timesheets as CSV, Excel, or PDF files and manually upload them into your payroll system.
+For busy small business owners running tight payroll schedules, this extra manual step adds administrative overhead and increases the risk of calculation errors.

 What users say about Clockify